nidza07/nidza07.github.io/QC-docs/general usage.md

 - Who can send me invitations?
 - Who can join my public tables?
 - Who can send me permanent private messages?
-- Notify connections?: This will let you choose who to be notified about when they enter the Playroom.
+- Notify connections: This will let you choose who to be notified about when they enter the Playroom.
-- Notify table creations?: This will  let you choose when to be notified  in the main room about somebody creating or joining a table.
+- Notify table creations: This will  let you choose when to be notified  in the main room about somebody creating or joining a table.

 Keep in mind that the private and permanent message privacy options apply to both sides.
 For example, if you choose to have only your friends messaging you, then you can similarly message only your friends.